UCB-stat-159-s22/hw07-Group22/README.md

 ```

 ## Make
-For automization, this project includes a Makefile that has an `env`  target to make an environment with all necessary libraries and an `all`  target that runs all the notebooks.
+For automization, this project includes a Makefile that has an `env`  target to make an environment with all necessary libraries, an `all`  target that runs all the notebooks, and a `clean` target to clean figures, tables, and build book.

 You can run the `env` target via:
 ```